QinDSHub/Other-Projects/README.md

 ## Notes on Project Materials

-The PPTs included in these two projects were originally created for presentations at the time and have been preserved since then.
+The PDFs included in these two projects were originally created for presentations at the time and have been preserved since then.
 While they may now appear somewhat preliminary, they capture a valuable process focused on underlying technical design and system thinking.

 They provide a full-picture view of the end-to-end modeling workflow, including: